eelcocramer/node-bluetooth-serial-port/README.md

 ## New in this release

-* Fixes a critical [runtime error](https://github.com/eelcocramer/node-bluetooth-serial-port/issues/83) on all platforms.
+* Fixes compilation problem on Windows
-* Improves travis build.

 ## Pre-requests on Linux